Miss Washington's Outstanding Teen

-The Miss Washington's Outstanding Teen competition is the pageant that selects the representative for the U.S. state of Washington in the Miss America's Outstanding Teen pageant.
-The competition is held each May in Burien, Washington and consists of four categories; private interview, lifestyle and wellness, talent, evening gown and on stage question.
+The Miss Washington's Teen competition is the pageant that selects the representative for the U.S. state of Washington in the Miss America's Teen pageant.
+The competition is held each June in Olympia, Washington and consists of five categories; private interview, health and fitness, talent, evening gown and on stage conversation.

-Madison Zantello of Bonney Lake was named Miss Washington's Outstanding Teen on August 15th, 2022.
-Zantello succeeds Morgan Greco of Camas, who was crowned Miss Washington's Outstanding Teen on May 29, 2022 at the Highline Performing Arts Center in Burien, Washington.
-She competed in the Miss America's Outstanding Teen 2023 pageant at the Hyatt Regency Dallas in Dallas, Texas on August 12, 2022 where she won the title of Miss America's Outstanding Teen 2023 along with a Preliminary Talent win and the Top Vocal Talent award.
-This is the second Miss America's Outstanding Teen from Washington.
+Emma Adams of Olympia, Washington was named Miss Washington's Teen on June 28, 2024 at the Capital High School Performing Arts Center in Olympia, Washington.
+She will compete at Miss America's Teen 2025 in January 2025.

+In February 2023, the Miss America Organization renamed the Teen program, dropping "Outstanding" from the title of all local, state and the national program name.
+Morgan Greco was renamed "Miss America's Teen 2023".

 Results summary

 Since the program's institution in 2004, dozens of local programs have helped mentor the young women who ultimately compete on the state and national stage.
 Payton May and Morgan Greco, Miss America's Outstanding Teen 2020/21 and 2023 respectively, are the only national Miss America titleholders from the Miss Washington Scholarship Organization.